aaron-dv/layoffs-cleaning/README.md

 ### Data Sources

-The primary dataset used for this analysis is the 'Layoffs Dataset', found on Kaggle - accessible [here](https://www.kaggle.com/datasets/swaptr/layoffs-2022).
+The primary dataset used for this analysis is the 'Layoffs Dataset', found on Kaggle - it is current up until March 2023.
+The latest version of this dataset can be accessed [here](https://www.kaggle.com/datasets/swaptr/layoffs-2022).

 ---